serverless/blog/2017-08-10-event-driven-influencers-accenture.md

 ## Background

 Change tends to sneak by unnoticed at first.
-And when things happen fast, as they do in technical fields, that moment of noticing becomes a sudden reckoning.
+And when it happens fast, as it does in technical fields, that moment of noticing becomes a sudden reckoning.
 What have we missed?
 For how long?

 Accenture does change better than almost anyone.
 They anticipate it by studying what’s new out there, daily, and asking themselves: What could we do with this?
 They’ve built cloud applications for everything from healthcare to finance to telecom—services that do things like [monitor insurance claims](https://www.accenture.com/us-en/success-avalon-healthcare-solutions) and detect fraud.